amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Regions are geometrical constructs used in Amanzi to define subsets of the computational domain in order to specify the problem to be solved, and the output desired.
-Regions may represents zero-, one-, two- or three-dimensional subsets of physical space.
+Regions are commonly used to specify material properties, boundary conditions and obervation domains.
+Regions may represent zero-, one-, two- or three-dimensional subsets of physical space.
 For a three-dimensional problem, the simulation domain will be a three-dimensional region bounded by a set of two-dimensional regions.
 If the simulation domain is N-dimensional, the boundary conditions must be specified over a set of regions are (N-1)-dimensional.

 Amanzi automatically defines the special region labeled "All", which is the entire simulation domain.
 Under the "Structured" option, Amanzi